donydony/scheduler/README.md

 # Interview Scheduler

-This is a simple webapp that allows users to easily book appointments with available interviewers of the day.
+This is a webapp that allows users to easily book appointments with available interviewers of the day.

+Users are able too add, edit, or cancel existing appointments.

+The data is managed and stored by 'scheduler-api', which connects to a PostgresSQL database.

 ## Setup